We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Controls vary depending on the type of riding lawn mower.
 Both rear-engine riding mowers and lawn tractors use steering wheels for control, while a zero-turn riding mower uses two levers.
 Pushing or pulling the levers controls speed as well as turning.
 Pushing both levers forward increases the speed.
 Pulling the right-hand lever turns the tractor right, while pushing the left-hand lever turns the tractor to the left.

 Rear-engine riding lawn mowers feature a gear system.
-Like for a manual-transmission car, the operator must shift gears to adjust the speed of the mower.
+As with a manual transmission car, the operator must shift gears to adjust the speed of the mower.
 These gear changes can give the mower a jerky feel.
 Lawn tractors feature a throttle that adjusts speed.
-Since most lawn tractors have a hydrostatic transmission, speed changes are much smoother than they are for rear-engine riding mowers.
+Since most lawn tractors have a hydrostatic transmission, speed changes are much smoother than for rear-engine riding mowers.

 Riding mowers include a lever that engages and disengages the mowing deck and a lever that changes the height of the deck.